 - int y =max (c, d);

 That is all about the MATH OPERATION in ARDUINO all operations used in math are also can be used in Arduino to solve different equations.
-Thanks for reading have nice day
+Thanks for reading have a nice day